WHAT'S ON IN PARIS

 demonstrations by top chefs, special treats for children and a fashion show of

-"clothes" made out of chocolate!
-October 19-22.
+clothes made out of chocolate! mid-October.